 The init-plist argument must be a disembodied property list; locf of a &rest argument will do.
 Beware!
-This property list can be modified; the properties from the default-init-plist are putprop'ed on if not already present.
+This property list can be modified; the properties from the default-init-plist are putprop'ed on if not already present, and some :init methods do explicit putprops onto the init-plist.